Bulletin

 Dismissal

-P: Go in peace and serve the Lord.
+P: Go in peace as you serve our living Lord.

 C: Thanks be to God.